Business Travel Courses - A bit more information

 - If late at night & long journey ahead, keep driver awake

-- 2 or 3 in taxi, luggage in boot, don’t all get out at once – could be 'bye bye' luggage as he/she zooms off
+- Two or three in taxi, luggage in boot, don’t all get out at once – could be 'bye bye' luggage as he/she zooms off

 - Have something to chat about; know who won the cup or is top batsman

-- Having details of good taxi drivers / firms is the best
+- Having details of good taxi drivers / taxi firms is the best

-Click here to view the full specification of our Business Travel Safety Courses
+Click here to view the full details of our Business Travel Safety Courses

 For more details about our range of courses call us on ++44(0)1788 899 029

 Global: FCDO advise against all travel to many countries